As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 Plugin Description

-The Link Library plugin gives you the ability to output a list of your link categories with a complete list of links together with notes and descriptions …
+This plugin lets you publish a list of all your link categories and a complete list of links together with notes and descriptions …

 (List of links created with Link library.
 Image: Link Library plugin site.)